 Scholarly/Creative Work - Meeting Expectations (3.0): To receive a rating of Meeting Expectations in scholarly/creative work, faculty are expected to maintain an active program of research and to make steady progress in generating publications and other means for disseminating their ongoing scholarly work.
 Generally, faculty are expected to generate at least one peer reviewed publication or submit at least one external funding proposal per year.
-Peer reviewed publications under review, accepted, or in press satisfy the minimum expectation of maintaining an active program of research as do external proposals under review or funded.
+Peer reviewed publications and external funding proposals in progress, under review, and accepted/funded satisfy the expectation of maintaining an active program of research.
 To be considered "Exceeding Expectations" or "Outstanding" for Scholarly/Creative Work, faculty must engage in additional activities listed below.